Ayfri/Kore/website/src/jsMain/resources/markdown/doc/oop/Dynamic_Strings.md

 Kotlin's `String` standard library and by the Bookshelf `bs.string` module, but everything is generated lazily: only the helpers you actually call are materialized as `mcfunction` files inside your pack.

-The module targets Minecraft **1.21.11**.
 Under the hood it leans on:

 - `data modify ... set string` for slicing,
 - `execute store result` for measuring lengths,